bluebindu/bluebindu.github.io/content/logbook/commercialization-of-spirituality/index.md

 +++
-title = "a stronger container" date = "2021-03-23"
+title = "on the commercialization of spirituality" date = "2021-03-23"
 +++